Agoric/documentation/CONTRIBUTING.md

         },
       ],
 ```
-When viewing a page, VuePress has automatically constucted a sidebar menu entry for that page
+When viewing a page, VuePress has automatically constructed a sidebar menu entry for that page
 consisting of all `h1`, `h2`, and `h3` header titles on the page.